-Loath to abandon this project, Iran ordered Hezbollah into the conflict, as well as thousands of Shi'a mercenaries, IRGC forces, regular Iranian army forces, and basij paramilitary forces.
-Iran and its proxies' entry into the battle have preserved the Assad regime and enabled it to stanch and reverse key losses, but at great cost to Iran's regional standing due to the brutal human toll of the conflict, which has killed over 400,000 to date and created over 5 million refugees according to U.N. estimates.
-In a similar vein, Iran's meddling in Iraq in the form of support for sectarian policies by pro-Iranian government figures and backing of Shi'a militias also served to fan the flames of sectarian tensions, provoking widespread Sunni dissatisfaction and creating conditions which enhanced the potency of ISIS.
+Loath to abandon this project, Iran ordered Hezbollah into the conflict, as well as thousands of Shi'a mercenaries, IRGC forces, regular Iranian army forces, and basii paramilitary forces.
+Iran and its proxies' entry into the battle preserved the Assad regime and enabled it to stanch and reverse key losses, but at a great cost to Iran's regional standing due to the conflict's extensive loss of human life.
+Iran bears direct responsibility for the over 300000 civilians estimated by the U.N. to have been killed in the Syrian civil war to date and the over 5 million refugees.
+In a similar vein, Iran's meddling in Iraq's political affairs has provoked widespread dissatisfaction in the country.
+More specifically, Iran's support for the sectarian policies of pro-Iranian government figures and backing of Shi'a militias also served to fan the flames of sectarian tensions, provoking widespread Sunni dissatisfaction and creating conditions which enhanced the potency of ISIS.